Water Resources

 Water is a precious resource that keeps us alive and supports our lifestyles, and conserving water resources is an important global issue.

-The Toyobo group has committed in the TOYOBO Group Charter of Corporate Behavior to reduce and reuse resources used, including water resources, and to take measures to address environmental risks.
+Toyobo Group has committed in the TOYOBO Group Charter of Corporate Behavior to reduce and reuse resources used, including water resources, and to take measures to address environmental risks.
 In the area of business activities, we are working to minimize the use of water resources and conserve them by promoting water recycling.

-Meanwhile, aiming to be a group that "continue to create the solutions needed by people and the earth with materials and science", our group will contribute to the conservation of water resources in Japan and abroad through our seawater desalination business and other activities.
+Meanwhile, aiming to be a group that "continue to create the solutions needed by people and the earth with materials and science", our Group will contribute to the conservation of water resources in Japan and abroad through our seawater desalination business and other activities.

 Structure